alberto-lazari/masters-thesis/chapters/implementation.typ

   unless the user explicitly changes its status from the settings.

-- Always ask (not granted): the permission has been granted once in another session, or it has been set as _always ask_ from the settings.
+- Always ask (not granted): the permission has been granted once in another session, or it has been set as "Always ask" from the settings.

 - Always ask (granted for current execution): the permission is granted for the current session, but will need to be requested again in the future.

 Additional details for runtime permissions have to be addressed:
-- The _denied once_ status has to be reset when permissions transition to a more permissive status, like _always ask_ or _granted_.
+- The "Denied once" status has to be reset when permissions transition to a more permissive status, like "Always ask" or "Granted".

-- The _granted once_ status, assigned when a permission that is set to _always ask_ is granted for the current session, has to be reset between different app executions and when transitioning between other states.
+- The "Granted once" status, assigned when a permission that is set to "Always ask" is granted for the current session, has to be reset between different app executions and when transitioning between other states.

 // TODO: group icons